Tramaine Brock

-Tramaine Brock Sr. (born August 20, 1988) is a former American football cornerback.
+Tramaine Brock Sr. (born August 20, 1988) is an American former professional football cornerback.
 He played college football at Belhaven University and the University of Minnesota before signing with the San Francisco 49ers as an undrafted free agent in 2010.

-Brock spent his first seven years in the National Football League with the 49ers, becoming a starter partway in the 2013 season.
+Brock spent his first seven years in the National Football League (NFL) with the 49ers, becoming a starter partway in the 2013 season.
 After an offseason stint with the Seattle Seahawks, he played in mostly reserve roles for the Minnesota Vikings in 2017 and the Denver Broncos in 2018.
 In 2019, he returned to a starting role playing for the Arizona Cardinals, which continued after he was claimed off waivers by the Tennessee Titans partway in the season.
 In 2020, he had an offseason stint with the Jacksonville Jaguars and also played in one game for the Detroit Lions.

 Early life

-Brock attended and played football at Long Beach Senior High School in Mississippi, where he totaled 57 tackles and four interceptions as a junior.
+Brock attended and played football at Long Beach Senior High School in Long Beach, Mississippi, where he totaled 57 tackles and four interceptions as a junior.

 College career

 Brock spent his freshman and sophomore years playing safety for Mississippi Gulf Coast Community College.
-In his sophomore year, he and the rest of Mississippi Gulf Coast Bulldogs had an undefeated season with a 12-0 record and a spot in the National Junior College Athletic Association (NJCAA) championship game which his team won by a margin of 62-28 over Kilgore College.
+In his sophomore year, he and the rest of Mississippi Gulf Coast Bulldogs had an undefeated season with a 12–0 record and a spot in the National Junior College Athletic Association (NJCAA) championship game which his team won by a margin of 62–28 over Kilgore College.
 That season he recorded 59 tackles, 11 interceptions and two forced fumbles.
 During his time there, he was teammates with Terrence Cody.

 In his junior year, Brock transferred to the University of Minnesota.
 He was made a starter and was third on the team in tackles with 73.
 Brock posted an interception, six passes defended, three forced fumbles, and one fumble recovery on the year.
 After only one season, he left the University of Minnesota after being suspended for failing to qualify academically.

 In 2009, Brock transferred to Belhaven University of the National Association of Intercollegiate Athletics (NAIA) to finish out his senior year.
 He posted 51 tackles, 2.5 sacks, six interceptions, 10 passes defensed and one fumble recovery as a senior at Belhaven.